MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-73.md

 ---
-title: What's New in PowerShell 7.3-rc.1
+title: What's New in PowerShell 7.3
-description: New features and changes released in PowerShell 7.3-rc.1 ms.date: 10/27/2022
+description: New features and changes released in PowerShell 7.3 ms.date: 10/27/2022
 ---

 # What's New in PowerShell 7.3

-PowerShell 7.3 is the next preview release, built on .NET 7.0.
+PowerShell 7.3 is the next stable release, built on .NET 7.0.

-PowerShell 7.3-rc.1 includes the following features, updates, and breaking changes.
+PowerShell 7.3 includes the following features, updates, and breaking changes.

 ## Improved error handling